fatiq123/fatiq123/README.md

 - 🔭 I’m currently working on Plant Disease Detection Project using Machine Learning

 - 🌱 I’m currently learning **Kotlin, JAVA, Ktor and Databases.
-Also Machine Learning**
+Also Machine Learning.**

 - 👯 I’m looking to collaborate on [Github](https://github.com/fatiq123)

 - 👨‍💻 All of my projects are available at [https://github.com/fatiq123](https://github.com/fatiq123)

-- 💬 Ask me about **Kotlin Native and Programming in General**
+- 💬 Ask me about **Kotlin Native and Programming in General.**

 - 📫 How to reach me **fatiqhussnain1@gmail.com**